rainbow fabric under sewing machine

 • Prone to Wrinkling: Due to its high cotton content, it tends to wrinkle more than other knits.

-Things to Make from Cotton Lycra:
+What to Make with Cotton Lycra

-• Cuffs and Neckbands: Stretch and recover beautifully.
+• Cuffs and neckbands

-• Accessories such as headbands and scrunchies.
+• Accessories such as headbands and scrunchies

 Cotton jersey